KnowledgeForwardSolutions/DbC.Net/README.md

 - SecureArgumentExceptionFactory - an instance of [ArgumentExceptionFactory](#argumentexceptionfactory)
 that includes a value transform on the Value data dictionary entry that masks the value with all asterisk characters ('*').

+- ArgumentNullExceptionFactory - an instance of [ArgumentNullExceptionFactory](#argumentnullexceptionfactory)
+that does not use any value transforms.

 ### Implementing an ExceptionFactory